Graphic Novelist & Writer

 Johnson made his first move into the comics form with the publication of the five-issue limited series Hellblazer Special: Papa Midnite (2005), where he took an existing character of the Hellblazer franchise and created an origin story that strove to offer depth and dignity to a character that was arguably a racial stereotype of the noble savage.
-The work was set in 18th Century Manhattan, and was based around the research that Johnson was conducting for his first historical effort, The Great Negro Plot.
-The Great Negro Plot is a creative non-fiction that tells the story of the New York Slave Insurrection of 1741 and the resultant trial and hysteria.
+The work was set in Eighteenth Century Manhattan, and was based around the research that Johnson was conducting for his first historical effort, The Great Negro Plot.
+The Great Negro Plot is creative non-fiction that tells the story of the New York Slave Insurrection of 1741 and the resultant trial and hysteria.

 Vertigo Comics published Johnson's graphic novel Incognegro, illustrated by British artist Warren Pleece with cover artwork by Stephen John Phillips, in 2008 and Dark Rain: A New Orleans Story, illustrated by Simon Gane, in 2010.